danieldira/My6103Work/README.md

 # My6103Work
-Hello, my name is Daniel Diaz, and I'm doing a class on Data Science and Data Mining.
-I am also learning about Git and Github, and I'm very excited to be here.
+Hello, my name is Daniel Diaz, and I recently graduated from an MS in Applied Economics program.
+I used this space to collaborate with peers on research projects, so feel free to look around and copy any code you may find useful.